BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 * ***Anat Entity ID*** : the ID of the Uberon term
 * ***Anat Entity Name*** : the name of the Uberon term
 * ***Annotated*** : total number of genes annotated with this term from the background list of genes.
-More infomation about background are available in [Properly choose your background](#properly-choose-your-background)
+More infomation about background is available in [Properly choose your background](#properly-choose-your-background)
 * ***Significant*** : actual number of annotations to this Uberon term from our *Gene list*
 * ***Expected*** : expected number of annotations to this Uberon term from our *Gene list* based on the number of annotation to that term from the background.
 * ***Fold Enrichment*** : ratio between Significant and Expected annotated genes.